Rudbeckia Maxima Care: How To Grow Giant Coneflowers

 The giant coneflower or great coneflower is a favorite amongst novice and seasoned gardeners.
 It’s easy to care for and its flowers attract gorgeous butterflies!
 Perfect for a cottage garden, Rudbeckia maxima provides a stunning display as well.

 Scientifically known as Rudbeckia maxima, these plants have striking waxy green-blue leaves that appear in rosettes.
 The foliage has cabbage-like blades which is why this plant is also known as cabbage leaf coneflower.

-|Common Name(s):||Great coneflower, giant coneflower, large coneflower, cabbage leaf coneflower|
+|Common Name(s)||Great coneflower, giant coneflower, large coneflower, cabbage leaf coneflower, giant brown eyed susan|

 |Scientific Name||Rudbeckia maxima|

-|Height & Spread:||5-7′ tall and 3-4′ wide|
+|Height & Spread||5-7′ tall and 3-4′ wide|

-|Soil||Tolerant of a wide range from sandy to clay|
+|Soil||Tolerant of a wide range from sandy to clay, well-drained soils required|

 |Water:||Dry to medium|

-|Pests & Diseases:||Susceptible to powdery mildew, slugs, and snails on young plants.|
+|Pests & Diseases||Susceptible to powdery mildew, slugs, and snails on young plants.|

 The seed cones often persist through winters and attract goldfinches to your garden!
 The leaves at the base are also attractive, as they are bluish and form a basal clump right at the bottom of the plant.

 These are fantastic companion plants, especially in a cottage garden or pocket prairie, as the tall flower stalks and gorgeous yellow flowers combine well with other tall Rudbeckia varieties like Rudbeckia Irish Eyes and Rudbeckia laciniata.
 These plants are native to a large portion of the southern US and don’t require a ton of care once they’re established.

 Rudbeckia Maxima Care